Brotherscodes/UFOs/README.md

 <br>

-## Background:

 ## Methodology:
-A `storyboard` serves as a kind of blueprint for your site and helps with the transition from idea to finished product
+First A `storyboard` was used as a kind of blueprint for our site and helps with the transition from idea to finished product.

 <br>